harshaadeshmukh/MailCraft/README.md

 # MailCraft — AI-Powered Chrome Extension ✉️🤖

-> Refine selected text into clear, well-structured, and professional email responses inside Gmail — with a single click.
+> Refine selected text into clear, well-structured, and professional email responses — with a single click.

 ---